Is the boating in Arizona any good? Yes!

 Lake Havasu offers many boat rental companies or you can use one of the many launch ramps cascaded around the lake.
 There are also a plethora of marinas and fueling stations.
 Many hotels, RV parks and campgrounds have their own docks and ramps for guests.

-The water from Willow Beach to Hoover Dam (Black Canyon) will be managed as a primitive zone where people can experience a variety of motor-less recreational opportunities in a natural setting.
+The water from Willow Beach to Hoover Dam (Black Canyon) will be managed as a primitive zone.
+People can experience a variety of motor-less recreational opportunities in a natural setting.
 Personal watercrafts (PWCs) and vessels with motors are prohibited on Sunday and Monday year round.

 Surrounded by the beautiful flora and fauna of Tonto National Forest and Three Bar Wilderness, Apache Lake is 17 miles long and provides days of great experiences.
 It offers an array of different coves, caves, and cliffs where visitors can explore, fish, and hike.

-The lake is somewhat more secluded than other lakes that are closer to the cities which means that visitors to Apache Lake are keen to get away from the usual swimming and boating crowds.
+The lake is somewhat more secluded than other lakes that are closer to the cities.
+Visitors to Apache Lake are keen to get away from the usual swimming and boating crowds.
 This means that the lake is generally quieter for those who wish to get away and enjoy some quiet exploration time.

 The glassy lake is perfect for watersports including wakeboarding, wakesurfing, waterskiing and more.